 Gateway Zero Purpose A Sponsor and a project manager wish to propose a project /scheme.
 This project/scheme may need to carry out surveys, a feasibility study or an options appraisal, in order to establish the viability of a capital funded project, and are seeking revenue funds in order to progress.
-A Service Area requires a capital expenditure programme of works e.g. vehicle replacement, or fencing maintenance Gateway 0 (zero) enables CAMAC to make a determination on whether the scheme is appropriate and aligned to the Capital Strategy, and also whether feasibility funding is to be granted.
-The result of this stage will be: Gateway Project - subject to Full Gateway process Not a Gateway Project - Service managed works an reviewed through budget monitoring Documentation required An project brief should be completed, outlining the project idea or expenditure programme Gateway One Purpose CAMAC have approved the scheme as a Gateway Project at Gateway 0 (zero).
+A Service Area requires a capital expenditure programme of works e.g. vehicle replacement, or fencing maintenance Gateway 0 (zero) enables AMAC to make a determination on whether the scheme is appropriate and aligned to the Capital Strategy, and also whether feasibility funding is to be granted.
+The result of this stage will be: Gateway Project - subject to Full Gateway process Not a Gateway Project - Service managed works an reviewed through budget monitoring A Project Feasibility Study Bid should be submitted, outlining the feasibility requirements An project brief should be completed, outlining the project idea or expenditure programme Gateway One Purpose AMAC have approved the scheme as a Gateway Project at Gateway 0 (zero).
 A Sponsor and a project manager are seeking internal approval to formally request the required funding via CEB / Full Council Documentation required A fully completed project brief, describing the project